zhangzibin/cu-nmf/README.md

 # cu-nmf
-NMF(Non-negative Matrix Factorization) based on cuda, sparse matrix as input.
+NMF(Non-negative Matrix Factorization) based on cuda, with sparse matrix as input.
 Aim at large scale data and fast training.

 # Requirements
 The code is base on cuda, cuBlas and cuSparse precisely.
-Please get cuda from Nvidia, https://developer.nvidia.com/cuda-downloads.
+Please get cuda from Nvidia's website, https://developer.nvidia.com/cuda-downloads.

 # Future Work
-Only SGD with fixed learning rate is support by now for its simplicity and the main algorithm is alternating non-negative least squares.
+Only SGD with fixed learning rate has supported by now for its simplicity.
+The main algorithm is alternating non-negative least square.

-If time permits, I will implement other algorithms(projected gradient methods, multiplicative update rules, and multi-GPU support) in the feature.
+If time permits, I will implement other algorithms(projected gradient methods, multiplicative update rules, and multi-GPU support) in the future.

 # Usage